EntropyString/JavaScript/README.md

   > ["85e442fa0e83", "a74dc126af1e", "368cd13b1f6e", "81bf94e1278d", "fe7dec099ac9"]

-To generate the IDs, we first use
+Examining the above code,

   ```js
   const bits = Entropy.bits(10000, 1000000)
   ```

-to determine how much entropy is needed to satisfy the probabilistic uniqueness of a **1 in a million** risk of repeat in a total of **10,000** strings.
+is used to determine how much entropy is needed to satisfy the probabilistic uniqueness of a **1 in a million** risk of repeat in a total of **10,000** potential strings.
 We didn't print the result, but if you did you'd see it's about **45.51** bits.

-The following line creates a `Random` instance configured to generated strings using the predefined hexadecimal characters provided by `charSet16`:
+Then

   ```js
   const random = new Random(charSet16)
   ```

-Then inside a loop we used
+creates a `Random` instance configured to generated strings using the predefined hexadecimal characters provided by `charSet16`.
+Finally

   ```js
   const string = random.string(bits)
   ```

-to actually generate a random string of the specified entropy.
+is used to actually generate a random string of the specified entropy.

 Looking at the IDs, we can see each is 12 characters long.
 Again, the string length is a by-product of the characters used to represent the entropy we needed.
 And it seems the developer didn't really need 16 characters after all.

-Finally, given that the strings are 12 hexadecimals long, each string actually has an information carrying capacity of `12 * 4 = 48` bits of entropy (a hexadecimal character carries 4 bits).
+Given that the strings are 12 hexadecimals long, each string actually has an information carrying capacity of `12 * 4 = 48` bits of entropy (a hexadecimal character carries 4 bits).
 That's fine.
 Assuming all characters are equally probable, a string can only carry entropy equal to a multiple of the amount of entropy represented per character. `entropy-string` produces the smallest strings that *exceed* the specified entropy.

 [TOC](#TOC)